A Neural Network Approach for Orienting Heavy-Ion Collision Events: Results and analysis

+The mean squared collective flows $\langle v_1^2 \rangle$, $\langle v_2^2 \rangle$, and the multiplicities of $\pi^-$ and $\pi^+$, as sensitive observables, are further investigated in Fig.~\ref{fig7}.
+The results of the screened events align exactly with the theoretical calculation, affirming the accuracy of COF reaches a level where the accuracy loss is no longer sensitive to the observable.
+Such statistical regularities emphasize a key point that it is challenging to distinguish the orientations of colliding nuclei through conventional data processing methods.
+As such, the emerging artificial intelligence technologies geared toward combining multiple observables may be the only solution to this problem.

-Empirically, elliptic flow $v_2$ is sensitive to collision orientations, the count proportion distributions of which across different channels are displayed in Fig.~\ref{fig6}.
-The six channels are observed to be statistically divided into three categories in Fig.~\ref{fig6}(a) with $l=20$.
-Channel-1 exhibits a higher distribution in regions with stronger $v_2$, channel-2 and -4, as the second tier, progressively cluster around the zero elliptic flow intensity, and channel-3, -5, and -6 encompass the category of events with the weakest elliptic flow.
+For $\langle v_1^2 \rangle$, the overall trend suggests that as the collision scenario approaches tip-tip configuration, resulting in higher central density, more emitting particles exhibit a bias toward the $x$-direction, which is the direction of the impact parameter.
+Interestingly, when both colliding nuclei are oriented at approximately a $45^\circ$ to the $z$-axis, particles appear to exhibit a greater tendency to be squeezed out in the $x$-direction.
+In $\langle v_2^2 \rangle$, the six channels (cases) are observed to be statistically divided into three categories.
+Channel-1 exhibits a higher distribution in regions with stronger $v_2$, Channel-2 and -4, as the second tier, and Channel-3, -5, and -6 encompass the category of events with the weakest elliptic flow.
 This order is clearly related to the initial state overlap eccentricity, where the overlap refers to the projection of the participants on the $x-y$ plane \cite{Bertsch1988Phys.Rep.160.189233}.
-Eventually, we discover that these three categories appear to be independent of the target orientation and are solely determined by the projectile orientation.
-Turning to the case of $l=1$ as shown in (b), the corresponding patterns are largely attenuated as anticipated due to fluctuations.
-Statistical regularities also emphasize a key point that it is challenging to distinguish the orientations of colliding nuclei through conventional data processing methods since the appreciable amount of events with zero $v_2$ regardless of channel.
-As such, the emerging artificial intelligence technologies geared toward combining multiple observables may be the only solution to this problem.
+Simultaneously, the substantial spectators in Case-2, -3, and -5 contribute to a partial suppression of their $\langle v_2^2 \rangle$.
+In the combined influence of these factors, we find that these three categories appear to be independent of the target orientation and are solely determined by the projectile orientation.
+In particular, Channel-1, representing body-body collisions, vividly amplifies the deformation effect, which will promote future research on nuclear structural properties and reaction mechanisms.
+Turning to the lower panel of Fig.~\ref{fig7}, it can be noted that collisions approaching tip-tip orientation tend to enhance the yield of pion mesons, attributed to the higher reaction density achievable in tip-tip collisions.